AB2212/ab2212.github.io/_posts/2020-04-24-Introduction to Evolution Strategy.md

 #### Python Implementation from scratch

 Let's go through a simple example in Python to get a better understanding.
+I tried to add details related to numerical stability as well for few of the things.
+Please read the comments!
 We will start by loading the required libraries and the MNIST Handwritten digit dataset.

 ```python
 # Importing all the required libraries